Mass Effect 2: Game design

 Mass Effect 2 was developed by BioWare and directed by Casey Hudson, who previously led the production of the first Mass Effect game.
-Before actual production began, BioWare created a list of goals to work towards based on feedback from fans, reviewers, and internal people.
+Before actual production began, BioWare created a list of goals to work towards based on feedback from fans, reviewers, and internal staff members.
 The company's main goal was to "create an experience that was less about being a game and more about being an experience."
 In contrast to the exclusive focus on the main story of the original Mass Effect, Hudson explained that BioWare was interested in a plot where optional stories had as much intensity as the main story and decided that the idea of recruiting people and making them loyal to the player so that they could survive a suicide mission allowed to explore these possibilities.
 He noted, "the funny thing is that people will say 'other than gathering your crew and building your team and getting ready for this mission, there's not much story there.'
 But that is the story."

 During the first stages of development, the designers prioritized streamlining and polishing the shooting aspects; RPG elements were not added until this process was complete.
 According to lead designer Christina Norman, "we wanted more satisfying combat and a big part of that is making weapons more accurate and powerful at level one—basically saying 'let's take the RPG out of the shooter.'"
 Since BioWare had no experience with shooter games, the team spent roughly three months tuning how combat would work using the original Mass Effect as a basis.
 The camera was improved to offer a more precise aiming that included body-specific targeting like headshots.
 Norman explained that they wanted the weapons to have their own identity, noting that the game's final build has 19 weapons with 108 tuning variables.
 The inclusion of limited ammunition was initially not part of the game design and was implemented for some early playtesting.
 However, the developers ultimately felt it improved the tension and pacing of combat.